Our guide to making reusable wipes EASY! Your FAQ's answered...

 After 2 days, pop any unused, soaked wipes in with the used ones, wash and start again.

-If you are soaking in just water, or using with our wet & wipe spray only soak as many as you'll need for one day.
+If you are soaking in just water, or using with our wet & wipe spray or natural wipes solution, only soak as many as you'll need for one day.
 You’ll need to refresh the wipes box each day and again, wash any unused, soaked wipes in with the used wipes.

 Team Cheeky Tip - don’t wait for the fresh box to empty before you put a wash on as there will be a poo of epic proportions whilst all the wipes are in the wash!!
 You can wash with your other clothing or cloth nappies if you're using them.